chiselverify/documentation/funding/hw-as-a-service/notes.md

 ## Note:

  * There is some good text on co-verification in the ftp-chisel folder as a Word document from ?
+ * Accelerators are needed for AI and krypto stuff

 ## The Word template: